Before dawn on Sunday, March 6, 1836, the final assault began. By sunrise, all 188 defenders had been brutally killed.

 "Recover!
 All NCO's, drop and give me twenty!
 First Sergeant Atkinson, give me twenty."

 Many of the company privates were laughing as the non-commissioned officers performed the required pushups.

 "Recover!
 The battalion commander woke us early for an EDRE.
 For the new people, that means Emergency Deployment and Readiness Exercise.
 At Ease!"
 Captain Ibanez ordered.

 "Sir!
 On behalf of the company, I request all officers drop and give us twenty!"
 First Sergeant Atkinson's deep booming voice, and tall, muscular stature automatically commanded attention and respect.

 Stunned silence caught everyone when the captain looked at the first sergeant, until he said "Officers, drop and give the company twenty!"

-The officers gave the required pushups, including Captain Ibanez who was laughing rather than counting.
+The officers performed the required pushups, including Captain Ibanez who was laughing rather than counting.

 "Officers, recover!
 Platoon sergeants, up here."
-Captain Ibanez gestured us toward him.
+Captain Ibanez said, gesturing us toward him.
 "Staff Sergeant Webber, who're you missing?"

 "Sir, Sergeant First Class McFadden, Private Sanchez, and Private Hernandez."